gpii-ops/gpii-infra/TESTING.md

 ```

 4. You can open morphic now on the taskbar.
-The icon will of a gear.
+Find the icon in your taskbar that looks like a gear.
 Update of the preferences should now register against the specified cluster.

 ## Security Testing